Acts & Regulations

 Continuing Education Credit Policy

-Obtain six (6) continuing education credits every five (5) years.
+• Licensees must obtain six (6) continuing education credits every five (5) years per license the licensee holds.

-***Credits must be pre-approved by the Continuing Education Committee to ensure they are accepted***
+• Credits must be pre-approved by the Education Committee to ensure they are accepted.

-One subject cannot be used twice in a five (5) year block.
+• One subject cannot be used twice in a five (5) year block or for more than one license.

-A two (2) hour presentation or lecture does not necessarily mean two (2) credits; decision of value will be given by Education Committee, based on content.
+• A two (2) hour presentation or lecture does not necessarily mean two credits; the Education Committee will decide the value based on content.

-If the content is of value, a presentation or lecture maybe awarded more than one (1) credit per hour.
+• If the content is valuable, a presentation or lecture may be awarded more than one (1) credit per hour.
+This will be determined by the Education Committee.

-Topics not directly related to your profession namely, First Aid, OH&S, and WHMIS, will be awarded one (1) funeral director credit each, in a five (5) year block, per lifetime.
+• Topics not directly related to your profession: First Aid, OH&S, and WHMIS will be awarded one (1) funeral director credit once during the lifetime of a licensee.

 Organizations and Institutes Sponsoring a Seminar for Continuing Education Credits: